ashlynmay/ashlynmay.github.io/README.md

 A button that redirects the user to my indeed resume.

 ### Contact Me
-A simple page with a photo of me, my name,
+A simple page with a photo of me, my name, a button to email me, and my various socials.

 <a href="https://tailwindcss.com/docs/installation">4.
 Install Tailwind CSS<a/>